Byzantine Dream: 2025: four-year-old season

 On September 7 he ran in the Prix Foy with Oisin Murphy.
 Among the nine horses in the race were strong competitors such as Sosie, who had won the Prix Ganay and Prix d'Ispahan earlier that year, Los Angeles, last year's Irish Derby winner, and Iridessa, who has previously won this race twice and finished second and third once each.
 Byzantine Dream was ranked as the sixth favourite out of nine.
 At the start, he rose slightly and fell behind, settling toward the inside at the rear.
 He strategically advanced from sixth place, and in the final straight, he smoothly moved up from the inside, overcoming the battle with Sottsass, and won by a half-length.
 This marked his second overseas GI victory after the Red Sea Turf Handicap.
 Moreover, as a result of this win, he jumped to third favourite in the bookmakers' pre-sale odds for the Prix de l'Arc de Triomphe with odds of around 10 to 1.

 The Prix de l'Arc de Triomphe is considered as one of the world's most prestigious horse races.
 Factors that can make it challenging for Japanese-trained horses in this race, besides the level of competition, include the track conditions, which differ in nature from those in Japan, the demanding weight assignments, crowded fields, and the elevation changes.

 On the day of the Prix de l'Arc de Triomphe, Byzantine Dream started slowly with Oisin Murphy as his jockey.
 Throughout the race, he maintained his usual style of staying towards the rear until the final stretch, and came fifth, being narrowly defeated by Sosie and Giavellotto.

+2026: five-year-old season

+Byzantine Dream is scheduled to run in the G2 Amir Trophy in Doha.
+On the race day, the horse who was jockeyed by Cristian Demuro, dwelt the start and race majorly at the back of the pack.
+He edged to the left to get the outside track on the final spurt but failed to made an impression, finished in seventh-place at the line.
+When he backed to Japan, he ran at the Takarazuka Kinen.
+In the race, Nishimura failed to propelled him well enough along the race as they stayed at the back pack throughout the race, ended in 15th-place.

 Racing record

 Data sourced from Netkeiba and JBIS.
-All data as of November 14, 2025.
+All data as of June 14, 2026.